nha/currency-conversion-challenge/README.md

 These errors **cannot be dismissed**, as they are integral to the integrity of the app.

+### Bulletproof React

+This is my first attempt with [Bulletproof React](https://github.com/alan2207/bulletproof-react).
+I have a preference of project structure, but I have been interested in trying this out.

+There are some things I am not a fan of, such as all of the index.ts files that just re-export various things.
+I'm unsure if this is something that will continue, but it's good to try new things out.

 ### Quirks

 I have noticed some oddities when working on this.